 Fertilize with a slow-release, balanced fertilizer yearly in spring.
 Alternatively, use a balanced organic fertilizer coupled with a layer of compost to get your plants off on the right foot.

 Plant 2 to 2.5 feet apart for a seamless planting.
-For space between your Sunshine Ligustrum, plant 4+ feet apart.
+For space between each plant, plant 4+ feet apart.

 No!
 This plant is sterile.
 Therefore, it won’t flower or reproduce in your landscape.
 This is also good news for allergy sufferers that normally fall victim to ligustrum pollen.